 Fire and other emergency calls are handled through the E-911 emergency response system with the answering point previously at the Kennebec Sheriff’s Office, but now being the Regional Command Center at the State Police Public Safety Building.
 Dispatches are handled by the town of Winthrop.
 The Fire Department is reasonably satisfied with the arrangement.

-Readfield has one local constable who has adequate training to assume full police powers.
-The constable’s role is currently very limited and T the town relies primarily on the Kennebec County Sheriff's Office and the Maine State Police Department for police protection.
+The town relies primarily on the Kennebec County Sheriff's Office and the Maine State Police Department for police protection.
 The town may want to consider expanding the role of the constable in the future.

-The town of Readfield is at work on a Disaster Response/Hazard Mitigation Plan, as are most towns in Maine.
-This plan would direct public safety responders (and town government in general) in the event of natural or man-made disasters such as ice storms or chemical spills.
-It would also identify equipment, facilities and training needed at the local level to adequately deal with such threats.
-The plan would be coordinated with a similar plan for Kennebec County.
+The town of Readfieldhas an active Emergency Operations Plan.
+This plan directs public safety responders (and town government in general) in the event of natural or man-made disasters such as ice storms or chemical spills.
+It also identifies equipment, facilities and training needed at the local level to adequately deal with such threats.
+The plan is coordinated with a similar plan for Kennebec County.

-At the present time the town has inadequate equipment or supplies to accommodate large groups of people.
 The Community School and the Alfond Arena at Kent’s Hill School have been used in the past as emergency shelters, but are not stocked with supplies.
-The Fire Department is well-trained in the event of a hazardous material spill or other localized catastrophe, but there needs to be a plan in place to deal with a widespread emergency situation.
+The Fire Department is well-trained in the event of a hazardous material spill or other localized catastrophe and the building is able to be used as a warming center..

 Land Use Planning and Regulation:

 Readfield is a small town with a very modest municipal budget.
-With the exception of a full-time Code Enforcement Officer (CEO), the town currently has no funds available for hiring professional community planning and economic development assistance.
+With the exception of a part-time Code Enforcement Officer (CEO), the town currently has no funds available for hiring professional community planning and economic development assistance.
 In recent years the town has benefited from highly motivated and experienced volunteers on the Planning Board, as well as assistance from KVCOG and the Cobbossee Watershed District.
 However, the Planning Board has increasingly been occupied with reviewing development proposals, and the demands of code enforcement work on the CEO have been mounting.
 The CEO spends a significant amount of time on permitting leaving little time for enforcement.

-Land Use Ordinances in effect as of 2008 are listed in Chapter 10, Land Use.
+Land Use Ordinances in effect as of 2021 are listed in Chapter 10, Land Use.